derekolsen/koala/README.md

 - xvfb
 - chromium
 - ffmpeg
+- libxcb

 By default, Koala uses the command `chromium` to launch a browser in kiosk mode.
-If your system is using a Flatpak build of chromium or chromium is not in your $PATH, the `$chrome` environment variable must either be set to your chromium binary or manually changed in line 5 of `koala`.
+If your system is using a Flatpak build of chromium or chromium is not in your $PATH, the `$chrome` environment variable must either be set to your chromium command or manually changed in line 8 of `koala`.

 Examples: